locustio/locust/docs/extending-locust.rst

 Exporting Stats to InfluxDB
 ===========================

-You may wish to have more contorl over how the stats are aggregated and displayed.
+You may wish to have more control over how the stats are aggregated and displayed.
 With the `--exporter` flag, Locust will export the stats to InfluxDB.
 Simply set the environment variables `INFLUXDB_URL`, `INFLUXDB_URL`, and `INFLUXDB_ORG` for your
 InfluxDB instance.
 For more on InfluxDB, see their `docs <https://docs.influxdata.com/influxdb/v2/>`.